- About us

 Under the National Health Care Agreement, Queensland public hospitals and clinics can bulk bill Medicare for some services.
 This applies where we have a ‘named referral’ from your GP to an approved Consultant Psychiatrist.
 It is the consumer's choice to be seen as a bulk billed patient or a public patient.
 If consumers are seen as a bulk billed patient, they may have access to one of our Consultant Psychiatrists (if available) with right of private practice, rather than being treated by a publicly appointed doctor.
 Our clinics will continue to offer services free-of-charge and there will be no additional ‘out of pocket’ expenses for your consultations.

 An individualised rehabilitation plan will guide all interventions and will be designed around the person’s preferences, goals and needs.
-The Rehabilitation ACU focuses on remediating disability of mental illness.
-The Rehabilitation ACU recognises that rehabilitation should be part of care in all phases of recovery from mental illness but provides specialised rehabilitation to people whose recovery needs can be best met by this model of service, independent of diagnosis.
+Rehabilitation Mental Health Services focus on remediating disability of mental illness.
+Rehabilitation Mental Health Services recognise that rehabilitation should be part of care in all phases of recovery from mental illness but provides specialised rehabilitation to people whose recovery needs can be best met by this model of service, independent of diagnosis.

 Consumers will be supported to access a range of biological psychological and social interventions and rehabilitation services which meet their individual needs such as: